 This recipe for taco seasoning can be used in any recipe that calls for taco seasoning.
 And while it is the perfect seasoning for traditional ground beef tacos and chicken tacos, think outside the box and use taco seasoning to give your recipes a Mexican spin.

-- In place of salt, use 1-2 teaspoons taco seasoning to season homemade fries.
+- In place of salt, use 1-2 teaspoons of taco seasoning to season homemade fries.

-- Mix 2 tablespoons taco seasoning with 1 cup sour cream for a quick dressing for Taco Salad or Southwestern Chicken Salad.
+- Mix 2 tablespoons of taco seasoning with 1 cup of sour cream for a quick dressing for Taco Salad or Southwestern Chicken Salad.

-- Instead of using hamburger seasoning in my recipe for Perfect Burgers, add 1 tablespoon of taco seasoning to ground meat and form burgers with a Southwestern spin.
+- Season Burgers by adding 1 tablespoon of taco seasoning to ground meat and form burgers with a Southwestern spin.